 LIVE AT ART CENTRAL

 Aside from a full program of conversations the LIVE AT ART CENTRAL theatre will host the participation of regional and international organizations holding open sessions of arts-related educational and cross-functional meetings.
-Presented in partnership with Education Partner, Asia Society Hone Kong Centre.
+Presented in partnership with Education Partner, Asia Society Hong Kong Centre.

 Watch this space for the full programme, with some of the region’s most celebrated visual artists, curators and cultural personalities.